KoreanChinesenoodlejja jang myun

 Pour the Sauce or Dip?

 For the past few days, we’ve been seriously craving some jjajangmyeon (Korean-style black bean noodles).
-So after work on Friday, we didn’t waste a second—we headed straight to Hyo Dong Gak, a Korean-Chinese restaurant in Manhattan that’s been around for over 20 years.
-It was my first time visiting, and I was honestly surprised to see way more non-Korean diners than Koreans!
-The place was already packed, but luckily we got seated right away without a wait.
+It’s one of those dishes that just hits the spot when you’re hungry for something hearty, nostalgic, and satisfying.
+So after a long week of work, we didn’t waste a second - on Friday night, we headed straight to Hyo Dong Gak, a Korean-Chinese restaurant in Manhattan that’s been around for over 20 years.

-pouring vinegar on pickled raddish
+pouring vinegar on pickled radish

-• Jjajangmyeon
+Jjajangmyeon

 jjajangmyeon

-• Jjamjjamyeon (Half / Half of Jjajangmyeon and Jjambbong)
+Jjamjjamyeon (Half Jjajangmyeon / Half Jjamppong)

-half jjambbong
+Jjamjjamyeon half jjajangmyeon half jjambbong

 tangsuyuk

 “Do you pour the milk first, or do you pour the cereal first?”
-It’s the same argument, just with different foods!

 Drinks